funkhaus/fuxt/README.md

 ## Features

--   Optimzed for Netlify deployment.
+-   Optimized for Netlify deployment.
 Includes custom WordPress plugin for manual and auto deploys.
 -   WordPress Previews and Drafts work with regular WordPress logins. `Preview` token in requests to work with CDNs.
 -   Includes a WordPress admin bar on frontend for logged in users.
 -   Supports Gutenberg blocks on frontend and backend!